- To be familiar with different kinds of software and the purposes behind them

 01101101 01100001 01100011 01101000 01101001 01101110 01100101 00100000 01100011 01101111 01100100 01100101

-That list of zeros and ones is the words “machine code” written out in binary.
+That list of zeros and ones are the words “machine code” written out in binary.

 6d 61 63 68 69 6e 65 20 63 6f 64 65

-That set of letters and numbers is the same words written in hexadecimal (hex).
+That set of letters and numbers are the same words written in hexadecimal (hex).